-6 years ago today my mom, Marcia Goldstein died of Multiple Myeloma.
-On the death of her anniversary, I LIKE TO WRITE ABOUT THE SHIT I'M GOING THROUGH, in the hopes it might help anyone else who's going through shit too.
+7 years ago today my mom, Marcia Goldstein died of Multiple Myeloma.
+On the day of her death-aversary, I LIKE TO WRITE ABOUT THE SHIT I'M GOING THROUGH, in the hopes it might help anyone else who's going through shit too.

 This is the last picture I have of our family together before my mom died.